Where to Get Started with Facebook for Parent Teacher Groups

-Because it has so many members and an ease of engagement, creating a Facebook group is a powerful communication tool.
-You can choose to create a public or a private group, depending on what you are planning to share.
-If you want to share general ideas or events with the whole community, a private group is a great idea.
+Because it has so many members and ease of engagement, creating a Facebook group is a powerful communication tool.
+You can create a public or private group, depending on what you plan to share.
+A private group is a great idea if you want to share general ideas or events with the whole community.
 It is easier for people to find you.
-If you plan to post any student pictures or potentially sensitive info, you have to consider FERPA (Family Educational Rights and Privacy Act) and creating a private group allows you to comply with those regulations.
+Suppose you plan to post any student pictures or potentially sensitive info.
+In that case, you have to consider FERPA (Family Educational Rights and Privacy Act), and creating a private group allows you to comply with those regulations.
 This is the route we recommend.
 Just follow these simple steps:

 Enter your group name